paypal/squbs/docs/bootstrap.md

 1. A spray-can style server request handler actor as documented at [http://spray.io/documentation/1.2.3/spray-can/http-server/](http://spray.io/documentation/1.2.3/spray-can/http-server/).
 The actor handles all but the `Connected` message and must not take any constructor arguments.
 The whole request or request part is passed on to this actor unchanged.

-2. A spray-routing style route definition.
-These are classes extending from the `org.squbs.unicomplex.RouteDefinition` trait, must not take any constructor arguments (zero-argument constructor) and have to provide the route member which is a Spray route according to the
+2. A route definition defining your `Route`.
+These are classes extending from the `org.squbs.unicomplex.RouteDefinition` trait, or `org.squbs.unicomplex.streaming.RouteDefinition` trait if you use Akka Http.
+They must not take any constructor arguments (zero-argument constructor) and have to provide the route member which is a Spray route according to the
-   [spray-routing documentation](http://spray.io/documentation/1.2.3/spray-routing/key-concepts/routes/).
+   [spray-routing documentation](http://spray.io/documentation/1.2.3/spray-routing/key-concepts/routes/) or Akka Http route according to the Akka [High-level Server-Side API](http://doc.akka.io/docs/akka/2.4/scala/http/routing-dsl/index.html).
 In contrast to the actor implementation, the path matching of the route matches the path **AFTER** the registered web context.
 For instance, a route definition registered under the web context `"my-context"` would match `/segment1/segment2` for the url `http://mysite.com/my-context/segment1/segment2` not including the web context string itself.

+3. A flow definition providing your `Flow[HttpRequest, HttpResponse, NotUsed]` by extending from the `org.squbs.unicomplex.streaming.FlowDefinition` trait.
+The flow definition only works with Akka Http, not with Spray.
+The `HttpRequest` path in the flow is the full path no matter the web context this service is serving.

 Service metadata is declared in META-INF/squbs-meta.conf as shown in the following example.